-These classic no bake Swedish treats are so easy and delicious....and you don't even need to turn on the oven!
+These classic no bake Swedish Chocolate Balls (Chokladbollar) are so easy and delicious....and you don't even need to turn on the oven!

-A simple of mixture of butter, oats and cocoa powder, these No Bake Swedish Chocolate Oat Balls come together in about 20 minutes.
-After a brief chill in the fridge they are ready to enjoy with your afternoon cup of coffee!
+A simple of mixture of butter, oats and cocoa powder and chocolate chips, these Swedish Chocolate Balls come together in about 20 minutes.
+After a brief chill in the fridge they are ready to enjoy with your afternoon cup of coffee.

 Why This Recipe Works